 The amount you’re able to borrow will be based on the lender you’ve approached.
 This is because each lender has its own affordability assessment.

 Some lenders will use your personal income to calculate how much you’re able to borrow.
 Others will use the potential rental income from the property you wish to buy.

 Use our calculator to see how much you can borrow for a buy to let mortgage and how much interest you’d pay each month.

 Interest-only mortgage rates for buy to let

-To get the best interest-only buy to let deals, it’s often advised to use deposits of around 40%.
+To get the best buy to let deals, it’s often advised to use deposits of around 40%.
 This is because lenders tend to offer their best deals at 60% loan to value.
 It’s understandable that a 40% deposit isn’t possible for most investors.
 Nonetheless, this is the point at which the best deals are typically offered.

-Investing in property should always start with calculating the costs and profits and whether or not the property you wish to purchase is a viable investment.
+Investing in property should always start with calculating the costs and profits and whether or not the property you wish to purchase is a suitable investment.
 There are many different types of buy to let mortgages and just because an interest-only mortgage is popular with investors, it doesn’t mean to say that it will be right for everyone.

 The property you wish to buy may need a refurbishment before it’s rented out for instance and you may require a more specialist type of mortgage.